FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_Snapshot.md

 - Create a snapshot: <code>/snapshot/create [*snapshot Name]</code>

-The snapshot name could be added in argument.
+The snapshot name could be added in argument (optional).

 - Recall a snapshot: <code>/snapshot/[index]/recall [*time, *Recall Effective Selection, *Recall Actual Selection, *Enable sources recall, *Enable rooms recall, *Enable masters recall] </code>

- _index_: the snapshot index to recall.
+ _Index_: the snapshot index to recall.
 Used as an argument, it can be replaced by the snapshot name.

  _Time_: optional, it will define the recall time.
 If not given, the default value is 0s.

  _Recall Effective Selection_: optional, if the value is <code>True</code>, the sources' selection on the snapshot creation will be recalled.
 It's the default value.
 If <code>False</code>, selection will not be recalled.

  _Recall Actual Selection_: optional, if the value is <code>True</code>, only the parameters of selected sources' will be recalled.
-Else, all the sources will recalled (default behavior).
+Else, all the sources will be recalled (default behavior).

-_Enable sources recall, Enable rooms recall, Enable masters recal_: optional, enable to define if sources, rooms and masters parameters will be recalled.
+_Enable sources recall, Enable rooms recall, Enable masters recall_: optional, enable to define if sources, rooms and masters parameters will be recalled.
 If not given, the default set value will be used.

 - Update a snapshot: <code>/snapshot/[index]/update </code>